 - the reference number shown on the form VAT 436

-If you do not obtain and hold evidence to show that the boat was exported within the 6 month time limit (see paragraph 1.4), you must account for VAT accordingly, if you’ve:
+If you do not obtain and hold evidence to show that the boat was exported within the 6 month time limit you must account for VAT accordingly in the period the time limit expires, if you’ve:

-- taken a deposit of the VAT due, then it should be brought to account
+- taken a security deposit of the VAT due, then it should be brought to account

 When you amend your VAT records you must make an entry equal to the tax on the supplies concerned on the ‘VAT payable’ side of your account.
-You include this amount in box 1 of your VAT return for the period in which the time limit expires.
+You include this amount in box 1 of your VAT return.

-When you get the Customs certified evidence of export, you should refund any deposit to the buyer by the method agreed, and account for the sale in your VAT records as explained in paragraph 2.5.
+When you receive the certified VAT 436, you should refund any security deposit to the buyer by the method agreed, and update your VAT records.

-The Channel Islands are outside the EU VAT area and so qualify as a final destination for boats supplied VAT-free for export.
+The Channel Islands are outside the UK VAT area and so qualify as a final destination for boats supplied VAT-free for export.

-EU residents who register VAT-free boats in the Channel Islands cannot claim VAT-free temporary importation of such boats into an EU member state.
+UK residents who register VAT-free boats in the Channel Islands cannot claim VAT-free temporary importation of such boats into the UK.
 VAT is payable on these importations.